By Dr. Suresh Tamang (Country Advisor, Nepal)

 HOW TO GIVE

-To make an online donation to Give2Asia’s COVID-19 response fund, use our online donation form.
+You can also donate online to support COVID-19 relief in Nepal.
 Your gift will support local nonprofits that can make the biggest impact in the country of your choice.